bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 spark.Udf().Register<string, bool>("MLudf", (text) => Sentiment(text));
 ```

-The Sentiment method is where we'll call our ML.NET code.
-The code we're using in this method was generated from the final step of using Model Builder.
+The Sentiment method is where we'll call our ML.NET code that was generated from the final step of Model Builder.

 ```CSharp
 MLContext mlContext = new MLContext();
 ITransformer mlModel = mlContext.Model.Load("MLModel.zip", out var modelInputSchema);
 var predEngine = mlContext.Model.CreatePredictionEngine<Review, ReviewPrediction>(mlModel);
 ```
-You may notice the use of *Review* and *ReviewPrediction.* These are classes we have defined to represent the data we are using for training and testing.
+You may notice the use of *Review* and *ReviewPrediction.* These are classes we define in our project to represent the review data we're evaluating.

 ```CSharp
 public class Review